 Is your company struggling to attract and retain top talent?
 Welcome to the club.
-According to the July 2018 jobs report for the U.S. Department of Labor, the unemployment rate dropped to just 3.9 percent.
-This represents “only the eighth time that the monthly rate has fallen below 4.0 percent since 1970, and three of those months have been in 2018,” according to a blog from the DOL’s Office of Public Affairs.
+According to the January 2020 jobs report for the U.S. Department of Labor, the unemployment rate hovered at just 3.6 percent.

 Simply put, if you’re trying to fill a vacant position, don’t expect a stack of resumes from qualified candidates willing to compromise on their compensation requirements.
 Job seekers are confident about their employment prospects, and many of the best candidates are already employed by companies who are working hard not to lose them.
 You’ll have to be extra persuasive to win them over, but it is possible.
 Here’s a look at how to win top talent in a tight market.

 Just a few years ago, employers were in the driver’s seat during the hiring process.
 They could hold out for candidates with experience in their industry, who were already located in the area or willing to relocate and who met every bullet point of a job description.
 In a tight labor market, you may need to get more flexible with your job requirements.